leomorpho/JPEG-encoder/REPORT.md

 **Possible bug**: I can't quite put my finger on it, but my test `test_serialize` shows me that there is something fishy in my serializer/deserializer.
 If I run into any issues reading the tree from file, I should definitely assume that this part is responsible.

+Indeed, when reading the serialized tree from file and attempting to deserialize it, negative signed integers were positive (for instance -94 was 32862).
+The error was due to me comparing the first char of the string to an integer and not a string... (`if string[0]== 1` instead of `if string[0]== "1"`).
+I made so many of these types of errors in this project, as well as many of by one erorrs.
+Unfortunately, they can sometimes be time consuming to debug.

 #### File format